Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Getting dental implants takes multiple appointments, each of which comes with its own unique cost.
 Some of the stages include:

-• Initial consultation with Dr. Neslund, your dental implant dentist in Carlisle
+• Initial consultation with Dr. Neslund or Dr. Benner, your dental implant dentists in Carlisle

 • Any needed preparatory work like bone grafting or a sinus lift